How To Make Smashed Burgers

 Sauteed mushrooms.
 Add to the umami flavors found in a smashed burger with the umami found in mushrooms.

 Mustard, mayo, ketchup or a combo.
 We know some people must like a plain burger, but not us.
-We add one or more of these condiments as the mood strickes.
+We add one or more of these condiments as the mood strikes.
 Other sauces, such as A-1 or a barbecue sauce like our Traeger ‘Que BBQ Sauce are also great options.

 Traeger Smashed Burger Recipes